-Grades for required Clerkships/Courses must be reported to students within four-weeks of the end of a Clerkship/Course.
+Grades for required Clerkships/Courses must be reported to students within four-weeks of the end of a Clerkship/Course (exceptions may be granted by the Assistant Dean of Medical Education, Clinical Clerkships to extend this to a maximum of 6 weeks on rare occasion).
 Scores from NBME Shelf Exams taken during Clerkships and clinical courses must be reported to students within 1 week of the receipt of the scores.
-For more information, please see Timely Student Access to Course/Clerkship Final Grades and NBME Shelf Examination Scores,
+For more information, please see Timely Student Access to Course/Clerkship Final Grades and NBME Shelf Examination Scores.

-Students must complete evaluations to receive a grade in Hybrid and Legacy or they receive an IP until evaluations are complete.
+Students must complete evaluations to receive a grade in Foothills, Alpine, and Summit or they receive an IP until evaluations are complete.
 Evaluations - course, site, and teaching of lecturers, facilitators, attendings or residents - are due within 14 calendar days of the end of a Course.
 Calendar days include holidays or other official school breaks.